 Yes.
 If you are a registered user, the service will continue to work.
 Emails will be forwarded from your registered alumni email account to the personal email account that you specified on registration.

 No. As mentioned above, it is closed to new registrations.
-The current benefits of the Alumni Extra Card are described here.
+Find out about the current benefits of the Alumni Extra Card.

 If you are already registered for the email forwarding service, you may request a change to the destination account.
 Please contact the IT Helpdesk if required, by calling +44 (0)20 7882 8888.
 This number is covered 24/7.